TSE:SVI

 StorageVault Canada is a Canadian stock, trading under the symbol SVI.TO (previously SVI-T on Stockchase) on the Toronto Stock Exchange (SVI-CT).
 It is usually referred to as TSX:SVI or SVI.TO

-In the last year, 3 stock analysts published opinions about SVI.TO (previously SVI-T on Stockchase).
-1 analyst recommended to BUY the stock.
-2 analysts recommended to SELL the stock.
-The latest stock analyst recommendation is BUY.
+In the last year, 4 stock analysts issued a Buy, Sell, or Hold rating on SVI.TO (previously SVI-T on Stockchase).
+1 analyst recommended to BUY and 3 analysts recommended to SELL the stock.
+The latest stock analyst rating is BUY.
 Read the latest stock experts' ratings for StorageVault Canada.

 StorageVault Canada was recommended as a Top Pick by Robert McWhirter on 2005-07-21.
 Read the latest stock experts ratings for StorageVault Canada.

-3 stock analysts on Stockchase covered StorageVault Canada in the last year.
-It is a trending stock that is worth watching.
+StorageVault Canada is followed by 108 investors on Stockchase and is a trending stock that is worth watching.

 SVI operates in a structure relatively similar to a REIT but is much more growth-focussed.
 It needs to utilize debt in order to be able to grow its portfolio of assets which it rents out.
 It has also grown primarily via acquisition.
 The rising rate environment has created cost pressures, however we do think the outlook is positive.
 As Canada has already begun cutting rates, we think SVI stands to benefit from lower interest expenses (bottom-line expansion) and being able to isse more debt to finance growth (top line expansion).
 The industry is capital intensive so while high debt is a risk, it is somewhat unavoidable.
 We like the outlook for SVI.